No. 5 Stanford beats rival Cal 79-65 for weekend sweep

 BERKELEY, Calif.
+(AP) — Stanford certainly wanted a tough challenge with a week ahead that features road games at fellow Pac-12 powers Oregon and Oregon State.
+California provided that push while desperately seeking a much-improved performance against its rival than the outcome of two days earlier.

-(AP) — Kiana Williams had 21 points, six rebounds and five assists, and No. 5 Stanford made it a weekend sweep of California with a 79-65 victory Sunday night in the second meeting over three days between the Bay Area rivals.
+Kiana Williams had 21 points, six rebounds and five assists, and No. 5 Stanford made it a weekend sweep of Cal with a 79-65 victory Sunday night in the second meeting over three days between the Bay Area rivals.

 Haley Jones also scored 21 and Lexie Hull added 15 to help Stanford win its fifth straight game since a loss at Texas on Dec.
 22.